hyperledger-labs/business-partner-agent/README.md

 # Getting Started

-The Business Partner Agent supports to modes
+The Business Partner Agent supports two modes
 1. Web mode: Serves a did:web identity and allows to publish a public organizational profile.
 2. Aries mode (default): Utilizes an identity on an Hyperledger Indy ledger (default: https://indy-test.bosch-digital.de/) and enables Aries interaction protocols.